US regulators to study rules for electronics on planes

-Aug 27 (Reuters) - The U.S. will take a look at the rules governing which electronic devices travelers can use during flights to help airlines decide if they should allow wider use of the gadgets, the Federal Aviation Administration said on Monday.
+(Reuters) - The U.S. will take a look at the rules governing which electronic devices travellers can use during flights to help airlines decide if they should allow wider use of the gadgets, the Federal Aviation Administration said on Monday.

 A group that will be formed this fall will study the testing methods airline operators use to decide which new devices passengers can safely use and when, as well as other issues, the FAA said in a statement.

-Airlines often tell travelers not to use iPods, laptops and other devices while planes are taking off and landing.
+Airlines often tell travellers not to use iPods, laptops and other devices while planes are taking off and landing.

 Under current rules, aircraft operators must determine that personal electronics do not cause dangerous radio frequency interference in order to approve them for use during flights.